stushar12/bit_manipulation-1/README.md

 Check whether given numbers are in power of 2 using bitwise operator.

-Basically the logic here is if we do and bitwise AND operation(&) of the given number with one less than the number we should always get 0 if the number is in power of 2 eg n=4 binary equivalent of 4(n)=100 binary equivalent of 3(n-1)=011
+Basically the logic here is if we do  Bitwise AND operation(&) of the given number with one less than the number we should always get 0 if the number is in power of 2 eg n=4 binary equivalent of 4(n)=100 binary equivalent of 3(n-1)=011